Fountain-Coach/SwiftUI-View-Factory/README.md

 The factory exposes endpoints defined in [`api/openapi.yml`](api/openapi.yml).
 Handlers under `handlers/` call these endpoints or speak directly to OpenAI based on request files committed to `requests/`.
 The dispatcher script processes those files and saves results to `logs/` before archiving them in `processed/`.

+Users express tasks in natural language.
+Codex interprets those instructions and drafts a YAML request file under `requests/`.
+Once that file is reviewed and merged to the `main` branch, the dispatcher sees the new request, executes the specified handler, and stores logs under `logs/` for review.

 While the example API focuses on SwiftUI generation, the workflow is not limited to Swift.
 You can adapt the same dispatcher and handler pattern to automate other domains by supplying a different OpenAPI spec and implementing matching handlers.

 ## Repository Layout